davidakachaos/wp-turbolinks/readme.txt

 Also includes [jquery.turbolinks](https://github.com/kossnocorp/jquery.turbolinks) for jQuery support.

 The idea is to just enable the plugin and make your blog faster.
 Sites with heavy JavaScript may have some problems, and is not necessarily recommended.
+There are documented workarounds and fixes for popular JavaScript libraries located at the [Turbolinks Compatibility project](http://reed.github.io/turbolinks-compatibility/).

 There are probably a lot of bugs.
 Please report them!